 • WP4: Integration of solid state electrolytes in full cell architectures.

-Through fundamental knowledge developed in our project our partners will be guaranteed a competitive edge in making informed decisions and providing a new generation of top notch battery scientists.
+Through fundamental knowledge developed in our proposal our partners will be guaranteed a competitive edge in making informed decisions and providing a new generation of top notch battery scientists.
 Along the way, new intellectual property will be developed and ideally converted into viable businesses by industrial partners and/or newly created start-ups.
 Ultimately, a serious, long-term effort in developing a strong and substantial core knowledge will result in either the development of the battery chemistry of the future or will inform the viability of a solid-state battery on a commercial, scalable level.

 For further details see the project's website.